 Thanks for reading, and come back next time for a stream of consciousness post.
 See you there!

-Images via Tumblr and IMDB.
+Images via IMDB.